Fast and simple inner-loop algorithms of static / dynamic BLP estimations

-Tables \ref{tab:static_BLP_Monte_Carlo_J-25} and \ref{tab:static_BLP_Monte_Carlo_J-250} show the results in the settings where $J=25$ and $J=250$.
-The results show that the mappings $\delta$-(1) and $V$-(1) require much fewer iterations than $\delta$-(0) and $V$-(0).
-The superior performance of $\delta$-(1) and $V$-(1) is prominent under $J=250$.
-As shortly discussed in Section \ref{subsec:Mappings-on-delta-static-BLP} and formally discussed in Appendix \ref{subsec:Convergence-properties-mappings}, the convergence speed of the BLP contraction mapping ($\delta$-(0)) can be slow when the outside option share is small, but $\delta$-(1) is not.
-As shown in the tables' notes, the mean outside option share is 0.850 under $J=25$, and 0.307 under $J=250$.
+Tables \ref{tab:static_BLP_Monte_Carlo_J-25} and \ref{tab:static_BLP_Monte_Carlo_J-250} show the results for $J=25$ and $J=250$.\footnote{The current study also conducted numerical experiments in settings with $J=25$ and larger constant term of the utility than the setting in Table \ref{tab:static_BLP_Monte_Carlo_J-25}.
+The results are also consistent with the discussions in this section.
+They are available upon request.} The mappings $\delta$-(1) and $V$-(1) require significantly fewer iterations than $\delta$-(0) and $V$-(0), with their superior performance more evident for $J=250$.
+As discussed in Section \ref{subsec:Mappings-on-delta-static-BLP} and detailed in Appendix \ref{subsec:Convergence-properties-mappings}, the convergence speed of the BLP contraction mapping ($\delta$-(0)) can be slow when the outside option share is small, whereas $\delta$-(1) remains unaffected.
+As shown in the tables' notes, the mean outside option share is 0.850 for $J=25$, and 0.307 for $J=250$.
 The observations are in line with the discussion.
-Besides, we can numerically see the duality between the mappings of $\delta$ and $V$: the numbers of iterations are mostly the same for $\delta$-($\gamma$) and $V$-($\gamma$) ($\gamma=0,1$).
+Moreover, the numerical results highlight the duality between the mappings of $\delta$ and $V$: the numbers of iterations are mostly the same for $\delta$-($\gamma$) and $V$-($\gamma$) ($\gamma=0,1$).

-When we further combine the acceleration methods, we can further reduce the number of function evaluations.
-Anderson acceleration is the fastest, and outperforms the spectral and SQUAREM algorithms.
+Combining the acceleration methods further reduces the number of function evaluations.
+Anderson acceleration is the fastest, and outperforms both the spectral and SQUAREM algorithms, which show similar performance.
 Note that the spectral and SQUAREM algorithms perform similarly.
 Here, we use the step size $\alpha_{S3}$.
 When we use the other step sizes ($\alpha_{S1}$,$\alpha_{S2}$), the iterations sometimes do not converge.
-For the results, see Appendix \ref{subsec:Choice-of-step-sizes}.
+Detailed results are provided in the Supplemental Appendix.